The Specialist Crime department takes the lead on all murder investigations and other serious offences where a life is at risk.

 Investigations are led by experienced officers of senior ranks, who run the Incident Room and direct the detectives on the ground.

 The department also investigates organised crime groups.
 Using intelligence to identify the ‘career’ criminals, the team stop them causing harm to our communities by arresting them and putting them before the courts.

 We often appeal to the public to help us solve crime.
-Read our latest appeals for information in @swpolice News to help officers on the case.
+Read our latest appeals for information in our Newsroom.